boltops-tools/ufo/docs/_docs/fargate.md

 Ufo supports Fargate.
 AWS Fargate is a technology for Amazon ECS that allows you to run containers without having to manage servers or clusters.
 This provides an interesting "serverless" option for running Docker containers on AWS.

+Here's video demo of using ufo with ECS Fargate:

+<div class="video-box"><div class="video-container">
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nYWt-mM7kyY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+</div></div>

+The commands from the video are also provided and explained below.

 ## Fargate Example

 Here's an example of creating web service with Fargate.